autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setAcuContract

 Sets a new value for the [ASM Autonomous Currency Unit (ACU) Contract](/concepts/architecture/#asm-acu-contract) address.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 #### Parameters